libvips/ruby-vips/README.md

 Image.new('mypic.jpg').shrink(2).write('out.png')
 ```

-## Gotchas
+## Garbage collection

-### Contain memuse

-ruby-vips only finalises vips images on GC.
+ruby-vips only frees images on GC.
 In other words:

 ```ruby
 a = Image.new(filename)
 a = nil
 ```

-will not release the resources associated with a, you have to
+will not release the resources associated with `a`, you have to
 either request a GC explicitly or wait for Ruby to GC for you.
 This can
 be a problem if you're processing many images.